MayaPosch/DebounceHat/README.md

 ## Notice ##

-This board design is currently a work-in-progress and untested.
+This board design is currently a work-in-progress and partially tested.
 I cannot accept any responsibility for design flaws, but will gladly accept feedback and improvements.

 The EEPROM configuration is provided in the `eeprom_setting.txt` file, which can be processed with the `eepmake` tool, and flashed to the EEPROM with `eepflash`.
 Both tools can be found at [https://github.com/raspberrypi/hats/tree/master/eepromutils](https://github.com/raspberrypi/hats/tree/master/eepromutils "Raspberry Pi HATs Github").
-The jumper (three pin header) allows for the EEPROM to be set to write-protected/write-enabled mode (WP, WE, respectively).
+The jumper (two pin header) allows for the EEPROM to be set to write-protected/write-enabled mode (WP, WE, respectively).

-**[Warning]** When not flashing the EEPROM, the EEPROM header should be set to Write-Protect (WP) mode by bridging the `[Protect]` and `[Write]` pins on the three-pin header to prevent any accidental rewriting of the EEPROM's contents.
+**[Note]** When not flashing the EEPROM, the EEPROM header should be set to Write-Protect (WP) mode by removing any electrical connection between the `[Write Enable]` pins on the two-pin header to prevent any accidental rewriting of the EEPROM's contents.